mazaczysko/vsynth/README.md

 ## Hardware
 For now all of the tests are running on Digilent Nexys 3 board with Xilinx Spartan-6 XC6LX16-CSG324 with homemade DAC and MIDI2UART extension board.
-This forces me to use old and unsupported ISE Design Suite which sometimes requires use of _not good, but working_ coding techniques.
 The code is written in `verilog` to be possibly most portable and efficient.
-Modules tested and implemented in hardware are placed in ``ISE_src`` directory.

 <br>*Digilent Nexys 3 with DAC and MIDI interface:*<br>